(c) 2024 PillSync.com

 Insomnia 12 0

-Clinically relevant adverse reactions in < 10% of patients who received LUNSUMIO included pneumonia, sepsis, COVID-19, EBV viremia, mental status changes, tumor lysis syndrome, renal insufficiency, anxiety, motor dysfunction (including ataxia, gait disturbance and tremor), and tumor flare.
+Clinically relevant adverse reactions in < 10% of patients who received LUNSUMIO included pneumonia, sepsis, COVID-19, EBV viremia, mental status changes, tumor lysis syndrome, renal insufficiency, anxiety, motor dysfunction (including ataxia, gait disturbance and tremor), tumor flare, and ICANS.

 Table 9 summarizes the laboratory abnormalities in patients with relapsed or refractory FL in GO29781.